oMinimal/Midi-Key-Analyzer/README.md

 # The Midi Key Analyzer lets you find the key of ~~any~~ most midi files!
 ## Features
-* Enable and Disable tracks
+* Enable and Disable tracks for better accuracy.
-* Visualize selected patterns
+* Visualize selected patterns.
-* Play the midi
+* Play the midi.

 ## Setup
-1. Extract the files
+1. Extract the files.
-2. Run 'Midi Key Analyzer.exe'
+2. Run 'Midi Key Analyzer.exe'.
 3. Enjoy!

 **NOTES:**
 * The user requires .NET Core 3.1 or higher.
-*
+* At this point it doesn't support quite all midi files.
+I'm still working out the kinks.
+* This is just a hobby project ;P

 **LIBRARIES:**